^

 Dosing and administration

-With CHF, therapy should be started with a minimum dosage, gradually increasing it over several weeks.
-The size of the initial portion is 1.25 mg, once a day (within 7 days).
-On the 2nd week, a portion of 2.5 mg per day is used, and on the 3rd - 3.75 mg per day.
+In case of CHF, therapy should be started with a minimum dosage, gradually increasing it over several weeks.
+The initial dose is 1.25 mg, 1 time per day (over a period of 7 days).
+On the 2nd week, a dose of 2.5 mg per day is used, and on the 3rd week, 3.75 mg per day.

 • Application for children

-Use Bisopropel during pregnancy
+Use Bisoprovel during pregnancy

 Contraindications